 Data is based on total 2016 – 2017 campaign contributions.

-Each year, local companies participate in United Way California Capital Region’s Loaned Executive Program by providing qualified employees to United Way to assist in our annual campaign.
-Loaned Executives (LE’s) serve as an extension of the United Way Resource Development department and work full time or part time in United Way’s office from late July to early November.
+Each year, United Way California Capital Region asks local organizations to select one or more of their valued employees to participate in the Leaders United Program for an 18-week working session to assist in the annual campaign.
+Leaders United participants (LU’s) serve as an extension of the United Way Resource Development department and work full time or part time in United Way’s office from late July to early November.

-Who would be a good candidate for the Loaned Executive Program?
+Who would be a good candidate for the Leaders United Program?

 Participating in the United Way Loaned Executive program has been a wonderful experience, it has opened my eyes to how much work is actually required to build, strengthen, and maintain relationships with companies throughout the United Way campaign.
 I have enjoyed working with an awesome mentor, Russ Gostage, and all the other amazing staff at United Way!
 Working to create a campaign with a employee campaign coordinator to collecting pledge forms and donations, has been exciting and informative.